Canada lists 7 criminal organizations as terrorist entities, minister says

 “The measures we are taking will keep fentanyl off the streets and from entering the United States.”

-Canada has also appointed a fentanyl czar.
-Public data shows 0.2% of all fentanyl seized in the U.S. comes over the Canadian border, while the vast majority originates from the United State’s southern border with Mexico.
+Public data shows 0.2 per cent of all fentanyl seized in the U.S. comes over the Canadian border, while the vast majority originates from the United States' southern border with Mexico.

-(Reporting by Ryan Patrick Jones; Writing by Caroline Stauffer; Editing by Angus MacSwan)
+(Reporting by Ryan Patrick Jones, Anna Mehler Paperny and Nivedita Balu; Writing by Caroline Stauffer; Editing by Angus MacSwan and Daniel Wallis)